Hypothesis Testing for Shapes using Vectorized Persistence Diagrams: Simulation Study

-We compare two-dimensional random binary images generated by Algorithm 1 of \cite{Obayashi2018}.
-Three sets of parameters are used to generate images: $(M=180,S=80)$, $(M=190,S=75)$, and $(M=200,S=70)$, where $M$ is the number of seed points and $S$ is the number of dispersion points.
-For all settings, we set dispersion scales $\sigma_1=\sigma_2=4$ and threshold $t=0.7$.
-Figure~\ref{fig:sim.rock} shows examples of generated binary images from each parameter set.
-The simulated images can be considered as pseudo-rock images.
-Differences between the images are not easily identifiable by visual inspection.
+In this section, we simulate pseudo-material data, binary images with pores and grains.
+The 2D random binary images are generated by Algorithm 1 of \cite{Obayashi2018}.
+First, $M$ seed points are taken from a uniform distribution over the image.
+From each seed point, $S$ dispersion points are randomly generated from $N(0,\sigma_1^2)$.
+A Gaussian filter with standard deviation $\sigma_2$ is applied and binarized using a threshold $t$.
+Three sets of parameters are used to generate images: $(M=180,S=80)$, $(M=190,S=75)$, and $(M=200,S=70)$.
+For all settings, we set dispersion scales $\sigma_1=\sigma_2=4$ and threshold $t=0.7$ and generate images of size $200$ by 200 pixels.
+Figure~\ref{fig:sim.rock} shows examples of simulated binary images from each parameter set.
+It is not easy to tell that the simulated images are generated by different parameters by visual inspection alone.

-Hypothesis tests are conducted using topological features of the binary images.
-We consider three scenarios to compare the pseudo-rock images: scenario 1 examines two groups of $(M=180,S=80)$ images, scenario 2 compares $(M=180,S=80)$ and $(M=190,S=75)$ groups, and scenario 3 tests $(M=180,S=80)$ and $(M=200,S=70)$ groups.
+We consider four scenarios to compare the pseudo-material images: scenario 1 examines two groups of $(M=180,S=80)$ images, scenario 2 compares $(M=180,S=80)$ and $(M=190,S=75)$ groups, scenario 3 tests $(M=180,S=80)$ and $(M=200,S=70)$ groups, and scenario 4 tests whether at least one of the three groups, $(M=180,S=80)$, $(M=190,S=75)$, and $(M=200,S=70)$, differs from the others.
 All groups in each scenario include 50 images of size 200 by 200.
-The images are transformed using a Signed Euclidean Distance Transform (SEDT) procedure \citep{Robins2016}.
-Then, cubical cell complexes are constructed according to the SEDT values.
-Persistent homology is computed using the GUDHI library \citep{gudhi}.
-For the permutation test, $N=200$ repetitions are used.
-For two-stage hypothesis tests, we use the persistence images converted using the four weights and overall mean filter statistic and threshold $C=50\%$.
+The binary images are converted by the signed distance transform and cubical complexes are constructed according to the signed distance values.
+The topological features obtained by this transformation can reveal the size, shape, and connectivity of materials \citep{Robins2016,Obayashi2018}.
+A more detailed description and examples of the topological features of 2D binary material images are given in Section~S2.3 of the supplementary material.
+Persistent homology is computed using the GUDHI library \citep{gudhi} with the SEDT values as the filtration.

+Four hypothesis testing methods (two-stage, PD, PL, and Kernel) are applied to the computed topological features of the pseudo-material images.
+For the two-stage hypothesis tests, we use the persistence images of size 40 by 40 converted using three weights (linear, arctangent, and constant) with Gaussian smoothing of $h=3$, overall standard deviation filter statistic, filtering threshold $C=60\%$, and the BH method.
+PD and PL use $N_P=100$ and $N_P=1,000$ repetitions, respectively.
+For Kernel, the arctangent weight, the Gaussian kernel of $h=3$, and 1,000 bootstrap samples are used.